-- Citizenship and Immigration Canada (CIC) as proof of listening and speaking proficiency for those applying for Canadian citizenship
+The CELPIP-General LS Test is accepted by Immigration, Refugees and Citizenship Canada (IRCC) as a measure of listening and speaking proficiency for those applying for Canadian citizenship.

 Adults between the ages of 14 and 64 who apply for Canadian citizenship must provide proof of listening and speaking proficiency in either English or French.
 One way in which an applicant can satisfy the language requirement is to take an accepted third-party English language test.

 Please note that IRCC may change the language requirement at any time.
 For more information, please visit the IRCC website at www.cic.gc.ca.